mholec/fio-sdk/README.md

 Version 3.0.0. contains important breaking changes.
 Due to using System.Text.Json library target framework has been changed to NET Standard 2.0.

+- changed ApiExplorer to IFioClient (and FioClient implementation)
 - all methods support async calls only
 - cancellation tokens support
-- changed target framework to .NET Standard 2.0
+- changed target framework to .NET Standard 2.1
-- implemented System.Text.Json instead of Newtonsoft.Json
+- implemented System.Text.Json with internal serializer config
-- possibility to pass own HttpClient to ApiExplorer
+- possibility to pass own HttpClient to FioClient
 - common code cleanup

 #### Version 2.1.0